LamPham1991/cursor-mcp-user-insights-revenue-funnel-analytics/README.md

 # AI-Powered Qualitative & Quantitative User Insights & Revenue Funnel Analytics

-> **Skip the SQL and analytics queue.** Go from complex behavioral questions to deep product and revenue insights in seconds — powered by Cursor/Claude Desktop, MCP (Model Context Protocol), and BigQuery.
+> **Skip the SQL and analytics queue.** Go from complex behavioral questions to deep product and revenue insights in seconds — powered by Cursor, MCP (Model Context Protocol), and BigQuery.

 ---